-The back-up servicer also replaces the figure of the data trustee after the restructuring, and holds the encryption key to grant it access to lessee contact data and other data if it needs to step in as servicer.
+The back-up servicer also replaces the figure of the data trustee after the restructuring, and will hold the encryption key to grant it access to lessee contact data and other data if it needs to step in as servicer.

-The back-up servicer does not pose commingling risk as collections will be received in an account the issuer has opened with Bank Pekao SA, a Polish retail bank controlled by UniCredit, which owns 59% of Pekao.
+The back-up servicer will not pose a commingling risk as collections will be received in an account the issuer has opened with Bank Pekao SA, a Polish retail bank controlled by UniCredit, which owns 59% of the company.
 Transfers will be made daily to the account bank.